gjpelletier/EasyMLR/README.md

 ---

 ## Example 1.
-Automatic cross-validated optimization of LogisticRegression hyperparameters
+Automatic cross-validated optimization of multinomial logistic regression hyperparameters

 In this example we will use **logistic_auto** to automatically optimize the LogisticRegression hyperparameters using cross-validation.
 The logistic_auto function encodes and standardizes the X values by default.